 Lack of Transparency

 Buyers want to know the exact location of their product and the expected delivery time.
-As a result, visibility is the most significant prerequisite to develop credibility.
+As a result, visibility is the most significant prerequisite to developing credibility.

 High Delivery Cost